 Messrs.
-Westerberg, Biorck and Persson named in the Summary Compensation Table have change of control severance agreements with the Company ("agreements") which were originally effective until December 31, 2000 and are automatically extended annually for additional one-year periods unless notice to the contrary is given.
+Westerberg, Humbla, Persson and Svensson named in the Summary Compensation Table have change of control severance agreements with the Company ("agreements") which were originally effective until December 31, 1998 for Messrs.
+Humbla and Svensson and until December 31, 2000 for Messrs.
+Westerberg and Persson which all are automatically extended annually for additional one-year periods unless notice to the contrary is given.
 The agreements are otherwise terminable during their periods of effectiveness only by termination of the executive's employment.
 Such termination in connection with a change in control of the Company (as defined in the agreements) will entitle an executive to benefits under the agreements.
 In the event that during the two-year period following a change of control, the executive terminates the executive's employment for Good Reason (as defined in the agreements) or, during the 30-day period commencing one year after the change of control, for any reason, or the Company terminates the executive's employment without cause (as defined in the agreements), the executive would be entitled to receive an immediate lump sum payment in an amount equal to between two and a half and three times the sum of (i) such executive's then current annual salary, (ii) the average of the bonuses received for the two most recent fiscal years and (iii) the taxable value of the benefit of a company car.